ggwpez/substrate-weight-compare/README.md

 - *Time*: The execution time that the call consumed on reference hardware.
 - *Proof*: The size of the Proof-of-validity (PoV) that the call produced.

+The relevant MR is [substrate#11637](https://github.com/paritytech/substrate/pull/11637) which requires integration the weight template for your project to emit chromatic weights.

 ## Ignore Errors

 Silently ignore parse errors.
 This is useful when using inclusive path patterns.